Retailing bottled water is among the most low-capital businesses that one can start in Kenya.

 Keringet, one of the most popular has been able to stay relevant because it started earlier, in 1992, so it was able to grow its name before other brands like Dasani came in.

 Competition in the bottled water industry is majorly based on price, cost, leadership, location, marketing, and distribution.

 Current Trends in The Bottled Water Business.

 Today, companies with bottled water are committed to using environment-friendly procedures.
-They work to reduce waste that come from their production and distribution and even re-use and recycle waste.
+They work to reduce waste that comes from their production and distribution and even re-use and recycle waste.